jmedin1965/Notes/readme.md

 Created using [Zim.](https://zim-wiki.org/)

-Documentation is published using zim to html using a git hook.
+Documentation is published using zim export to html and markdown using a git hook.

 HTML published documentation is here [html.](https://jmedin1965.github.io/Notes/index.html)